 Tiberius invited Caligula to the island of Capri in 31 A.D.
 For six years he lived with the man he thought of as his adopted grandfather.
 Tiberius enjoyed Caligula's callous character, claiming that he was "nursing a viper in Rome's bosom."
 There is a tale that Caligula plotted to kill Tiberius to avenge his immediate family member’s deaths, but he could not bring himself to kill and threw his dagger to the ground.
 Tiberius was said to know of the incident but he took no action.

 Caligula married four times.
 His first wife died in childbirth, Caligula divorced his next wife after one day, wife number three committed suicide and his fourth wife was assassinated with him after two years of marriage.

 A.D.
 37: A Defining Year For Rome

-In the October of 37A.D.
-Caligula fell seriously ill.
+In the October of 37A.D., Caligula fell seriously ill.
 Poison was suspected.
-He recovered but this signalled a change in his style of rule.
+He recovered, but this signalled a change in his style of rule.
 Fear and dread embraced Rome as Caligula sought to secure every drop of power for himself.
 He was determined to be an absolute ruler, answering to and consulting with no one.

-Scenes of barbarity played out as every one of his potential or perceived rivals were executed or banished; he even sent his sisters away.
+Scenes of barbarity played out as every one of his potential or perceived rivals was executed or banished; he even sent his sisters away.
 The man who succeeded Caligula, his uncle Claudius (Tiberius Claudius Caesar Augustus Germanicus [10 B.C. - 54 A.D.]) was spared because cruelly the emperor liked to mock his uncle for his limp and impaired hearing caused by a childhood illness.
 Unsurprisingly, his popularity largely evaporated.